kinstl/Bogdan-Courses_App/README.md

 ## Overview

 This React application serves as an interactive course catalog.
-Utilizing React Router, it enables navigation between different pages, simulating a multi-page website experience within a single-page application.
+Using React Router, it enables navigation between different pages, simulating a multi-page website experience within a single-page application.
 Users can browse through a list of programming courses and use query parameters to sort and filter results.

 ## Features